 The addiction connection

-There is a connection with addiction and mental health.
-If a teen suffers from anxiety, bipolar disorder, ADD/ADHD, depression, schizophrenia, an eating disorder, or posttraumatic stress disorder it is more likely for addiction to become a problem.
+There is a connection between addiction and mental health.
+If a teen suffers from anxiety, bipolar disorder, ADHD, depression, schizophrenia, an eating disorder, or posttraumatic stress disorder it is more likely for addiction to become a problem.

 Teens that are dealing with a mental illness are taking in much more substances, which is likely in an effort to ease their hurt.
-Substance abuse has been shown to worsen symptoms of a mental illness.
-An example of this would be how a heroin addict managing with an anxiety disorder may experience more recurrent and severe panic attacks when they’re wanting the drug but don’t have access it.
+Substance abuse has been shown to worsen symptoms of mental illness.
+An example of this would be how an individual with heroin addiction is managing with an anxiety disorder may experience more recurrent and severe panic attacks when they’re wanting the drug but don’t have access it.

 And here is what you can do: